spywhere/battleship-api/README.md

 - All game limitations are checked by the code, rather by design
 - Fleet definition are defined by the code, rather by configurations
 - No data migration are considered, if the game rules are changed
+- Previous game result / status is not saved when reset

 ## Setup